top of page

 Romaji: Samishisa oshikomete / tsuyoi jibun o mamotte iko

-Cultural Nuance: "I will push down the loneliness and anxiety deep inside and continue to be a strong person who doesn't show weakness."
+Cultural Nuance: "I will lock away my loneliness and anxiety deep inside my heart, and protect my strong self without showing weakness."

 3. 歩き疲れ たたずむと 浮かんで来る 故郷の街